rimdian/app-template/README.md

 ## Deploying to Production

 The repository contains a `Dockerfile` to build a production image of your app.
+Don't forget to set the `APP_SECRET_KEY` environment variable in your production environment.

+### Deploy to Google Cloud Run

 The repository also contains a `cloudbuild.yaml` file to deploy your app to Google Cloud Run with a simple `git push`, combined with Google Cloud Build triggers.

 You can map your custom domain to Google Cloud Run and it will provision a SSL certificate for you.

 The `cloudbuild.yaml` file is configured to name your app `rimdian-app` by default & deploy it in the `europe-west1` region.

+In Google Cloud Run, you should set the `APP_SECRET_KEY` environment variable in the "Variables" section of your app in the Google Cloud UI.

 ## Stack